 The last of the puddles were in our rear view mirror.
 We snaked our way through the gravel road, then back on to pavement.
 We hurried back into Willits to snag some motel rooms – I wasn’t going to sleep in the Prius, that’s for sure.

 We pull into a local Grocery Outlet – needing toothbrush, tooth paste and phone chargers – as we had no intention of staying out all night when we left 13 hours prior.
 I decided to take a look at the front of the car and I found a large rubber piece hanging from just under the headlights.
-It runs the entire front width of the car and it is broken, it is dragging against the pavement.
+This part runs the entire front width of the car and it is broken.
+It is dragging against the pavement.
 It is pushing rocks, sticks, trash and other debris with us.
 I managed to reattach this piece, but after a few minutes of driving it would fall again.
 Of the four to six rivets, only two were still working properly and they wouldn’t hold the piece up.

 Well, Little Prius, we took you on an adventure and you returned us home.
 You were a little banged up, but those battle scars show what you’ve done, what you can do.
 This is the most excitement you’ve had and will likely never have anything this wild run under your tires again.